 3-Our spiritual character yearns for “other-worldly” without the sleight-of-hand.
 The phony prosperity gospel hucksters are taking advantage of lonely and desperate people.
 The world is now inside the church with Jesus words added for justification and “retail feel-good”.
 One must search for a simple and real church body amidst the carnival like atmosphere in Evangelicalism today.

 4-Our pulpits must keep integrity of the scriptures paramount.
 Insecurity and feelings of disconnect are greatly minimized with expository teaching and preaching of the Word.
 Also, away with the one-way lecture.
-Though not at the level of a small bible study class, encourage participation in the worship gathering during the sermon.
+Though not at the level of a small bible study class, encourage participation in the worship gathering during the sermon where appropriate.

 5-Abandon the words, “Contemporary, Traditional and Blended”, for the divisiveness they promote.
 (3 churches in one)

 Simply be honest people, honest to the times in which we live, defined by the scriptures we live by.
 Insist that multi-generational experience is the norm.
 Show honor to your elders (Titus) “In honor, prefer one another”.
 Do not allow music and the arts to become the latest golden calf.

 Please remember, as you toss out hymnbooks and songs that have defined our older Saints, you make their loneliness and despair that much more painful by selfishly dishonoring them and their significance to the church–then and now.
 You also rob the present generations of depth, character and rich theology.
 A caring, biblical church will not do this for any reason.

 “My friends, when you meet to worship, you must do everything (music too) for the good of everyone there.”
 I Cor.
 14:26

 6-Insist that all leadership be vetted (especially musicians) to the standards given for deacon-servants and or Elders.